joshualande/joshualande.github.io/_drafts/2014-02-07-query-sql-select.md

 ---
 layout: post
-title: The basics of SQL Queries
+title: Uncover the Power of Querying in SQL
 comments: true
 ---